osmphp/framework/doc/tutorials/flat-file-documentation-website/06--handling-seo-friendly-urls.md

 		detect_area:after
 	add_profile_header:after

 In this stack, `detect_route`, as the name implies, detects route matching incoming request.
-Its implementation (in `Manadev\Framework\Http\Advices\DetectRoute` class) is quite simple - before calling the `$next` advice it finds the route in the array by key or throws an exception if key is not defined:
+Its implementation (in `Osm\Framework\Http\Advices\DetectRoute` class) is quite simple - before calling the `$next` advice it finds the route in the array by key or throws an exception if key is not defined:

     public function around(callable $next) {
         global $m_app; /* @var App $m_app */